From the planar limit to M-theory

-Another evidence comes from the ABJM theory and its orientifold projection keeping a large number of supersymmetry (we call it the ABJ theory here) \cite{Aharony:2008gk} for which a clear understanding of the M-theory duals exists.
+\subparagraph*{\it Evidence 3: Planar equivalence outside the planar limit.---} Another evidence comes from the ABJM theory and its orientifold projection keeping a large number of supersymmetry (we call it the ABJ theory here) \cite{Aharony:2008gk} for which a clear understanding of the M-theory duals exists.

-The $U(2N)_{2k}\times U(2N)_{-2k}$ ABJM theory are dual to type IIA superstring on AdS$_4\times {\mathbb C}P^3$ at $1\ll\lambda\ll N^{4/5}$, and to M-theory on AdS$_4\times$ S$^7$/${\mathbb Z}_k$ at $\lambda\gg N^{4/5}$.
+The $U(2N)_{2k}\times U(2N)_{-2k}$ ABJM theory are dual to type IIA superstring on AdS$_4\times {\mathbb C}P^3$ at $1\ll\lambda\ll N^{4/5}$, and to M-theory on AdS$_4\times$ S$^7$/${\mathbb Z}_{2k}$ at $\lambda\gg N^{4/5}$.
 On the other hand the gravity dual of the $O(2N)_{2k}\times USp(2N)_{-k}$ ABJ theory is type IIA superstring on AdS$_4\times {\mathbb C}P^3/{\mathbb Z}_2$ and M-theory on AdS$_4\times$ S$^7/{\mathbb D}_k$, which are obtained by taking the ${\mathbb Z}_2$ orientifold projections of the duals of the ABJM theory.
-In the gravity side, the ${\mathbb Z}_2$-invariant modes do not distinguish these two theories.
-Through the GKPW relation \cite{Gubser:1998bc}, this simple fact translates into a very nontrivial `orientifold equivalence' \cite{Kachru:1998ys} in the gauge theory side: the ${\mathbb Z}_2$-invariant operators in the ABJM theory and the corresponding operators in the ABJ theory give the same correlation functions.
-Note that this equivalence holds even outside the 't Hooft limit, as long as there exists a classical gravity dual, as emphasized in \cite{Hanada:2011zx}.
+On the gravity side, the ${\mathbb Z}_2$-invariant modes do not distinguish these two theories.
+Through the Gubser-Klebanov-Polyakov-Witten relation \cite{Gubser:1998bc}, this simple fact translates into a very nontrivial ``orientifold equivalence" \cite{Kachru:1998ys} on the gauge theory side: the ${\mathbb Z}_2$-invariant operators in the ABJM theory and the corresponding operators in the ABJ theory give the same correlation functions.
+Note that this equivalence holds even outside the 't Hooft limit, as long as there exists a classical gravity dual, as emphasized in Ref.\cite{Hanada:2011zx}.

-In the 't Hooft limit, the orientifold equivalence can be understood in various ways in terms of the field theory (see e.g. \cite{Bershadsky:1998cb}).
+In the 't Hooft limit, the orientifold equivalence can be understood in various ways in terms of the field theory (see, e.g., \cite{Bershadsky:1998cb}).
 This equivalence is tightly related to the planarity of the large-$N$ limit, and as soon as the nonplanar corrections are taken into account the equivalence breaks down.
 Therefore the fact that this equivalence naturally extends to the very strongly coupled large-$N$ limit strongly suggests that the $1/N$ correction to the 't Hooft limit (nonplanar diagrams) is negligible also in the very strongly coupled large-$N$ limit \cite{Fujita:2012cf}.